-Course Prerequisites: In order to succeed, students must be familiar with algebra, as well as concepts of physical units (temperature, pressure, energy, work, volume, length, time), orders of magnitude and scientific notation.
+Course Prerequisites: In order to succeed, students must be familiar with algebra, geometry, trigonometry, vectors, free body diagrams, differential and integral calculus, as well as concepts of physical units (mass, force, acceleration, work, energy, area, length, time), orders of magnitude, scientific notation, and numerical precision.
 Students should have a basic understanding of the Windows or Mac operating system (zipping and unzipping files, opening and saving files, etc).
 Use of Canvas and the Internet are required in this course.
 Prior knowledge about 3D modeling and simulation using SolidWorks is required.